The following are answers to common questions about the Bayside Marin Family Program:

 Do you offer an aftercare program?

 Absolutely!
 Continuing care is one of the most important components of the Bayside Model.
 We believe that it’s relatively easy to get clean and sober, but it’s very difficult to remain clean and sober.
 For this reason we have designed a treatment model that supports long-term recovery.
-For more information visit our Continuing Care page.
+For more information visit our Aftercare page.